suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 * Key Wrap (KW), defined in {{RFC3394}} (for use with AES)
 * Key-Encryption Key (KEK) {{RFC3394}}
-* Content-Encryption Key (CEK) {{RFC2630}}
+* Content-Encryption Key (CEK) {{RFC5652}}
 * Ephemeral-Static (ES) Diffie-Hellman (DH) {{RFC9052}}

 # Architecture {#arch}

 {{RFC9019}} describes the architecture for distributing payloads and manifests from an author to devices.
 It does, however, not detail the use of payload encryption.

 This document enhances this architecture to support encryption.
 The author and the distribution system are logical roles.
 In some deployments these roles are separated in different physical entities and in others they are co-located.

 {{arch-fig}} shows the distribution system, which represents the firmware server and the device management infrastructure.
 The distribution system is aware of the individual devices to which a payload has to be delivered.
 The author is typically unaware which devices need to receive these payloads.

 To apply encryption the sender needs to know the recipient.
 For AES-KW the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
+The DH public key and parameters may be in the recipient's X.509 certificate {{RFC5280}}.

-If the author delegates the task of identifying devices that are the recipients of the payloads to the distribution system, it needs to trust the delivery system to perform the encryption of the plaintext firmware image.
+If the author delegates the task of identifying the recipients of the payloads to the distribution system, it needs to trust it with the appropriate protection of the plaintext firmware image before encryption is performed.

 ~~~
                                            +----------+